rancher/rancher-docs/versioned_docs/version-2.5/pages-for-subheaders/installation-and-upgrade.md

 Configuration and upgrading are also simplified with RancherD.
 When you upgrade the RancherD binary, both the Kubernetes cluster and the Rancher Helm chart are upgraded.

-### Automated Quickstart to Deploy Rancher on Amazon EKS
+### Rancher on EKS Install with the AWS Marketplace

-Rancher and Amazon Web Services collaborated on a quick start guide for deploying Rancher on an EKS Kubernetes cluster following AWS best practices.
-The deployment guide is [here.](https://aws-quickstart.github.io/quickstart-eks-rancher/)
+Rancher can be installed on to Amazon Elastic Kubernetes Service (EKS) [through the AWS Marketplace](../getting-started/quick-start-guides/deploy-rancher-manager/aws-marketplace.md).
+The EKS cluster deployed is production-ready and follows AWS best practices.

 ### Single-node Kubernetes Install